vecnatechnologies/backbone-torso/README.md

 ### What is Torso?

+Torso is a 2-part project.
+The first is the [guidelines](/docs/RULES.md) on the principles of a good Backbone (including Torso) application.
+These come from hard-fought lessons building large-scale Backbone webapps.
+The seconds is a set of Backbone [modules](http://vecnatechnologies.github.io/backbone-torso/#modules) that you can bring in all at once, or use pick-and-choose style that fill functionality holes in Backbone.
+These additions to Backbone's base building blocks include form handling, two-way binding, smart rerendering, data validation tools, polling caches, sub-view management, and more.

-We've created our documentation through a tool called [TonicDev](http://tonicdev.com).
+We've created Torso's documentation through a tool called [TonicDev](http://tonicdev.com).
 Typically, tonicdev lets you run code inline to your documentation, but because of the DOM-manipulation and setup of Torso, the code blocks don't run.
 But you can still see "live" examples inline to the documentation.

 #### Torso Intro
 An explanation about what Torso is and how to get it